harshita-k-soni/Experiment-7/README.md

 # LED Frequency Controller

 Blink an LED with two switches.
-One switch for increasing the blinking rate and other for decreasing the blinking rate.
+One switch for increasing the blinking rate and other for decreasing the blinking rate, using Arduino UNO.